shahayush457/JUMBOCASH/README.md

 Team ID: JUMBOCASH-T9 | Team Members: Ayush Shah &amp; Akshat Mangal

 > Jumbotail is an online marketplace for food and grocery, targeted at kirana stores/wholesale distributors/vendors.
-These businesses buy from the Jumbotail marketplace for their retail sales.
+These businesses buy from the Jumbotail marketplace for their retail sales. \
 > This application aims at easing their life by allowing them to track their overall cash flow in one place, along with viewing and organizing historical data to look for patterns that can help them improve their business processes.
 Since most of these small businesses work on micro-credit, monitoring their overall cash flow regularly in one place is a boon.

 ## Features

 1. Add entity (vendor, customer).
 2. Add individual transactions for each entity (vendor, customer).
-3. Set email reminders for pending transactions.
+3. Set payment reminders for pending transactions.
 4. View historical transactions.
 5. Export the transaction details to CSV.
 6. Filter transactions based on its type, status, mode, entity type and between two dates.